Mac Miller’s Grandma Gives Touching Speech During Pittsburgh Vigil

 Family members and fans gathered for a vigil on Tuesday to mourn the death of the 26-year-old rapper after his death due to an apparent overdose on Sept.
-7.
+7, per a previous Inquisitr report.

 The gathering in Miller’s honor was held at Frink Park, a place special to Miller’s musical career.
 The park is only two blocks away from his high school and his first album is named after the Blue Slide Park playground.

-That debut album gave Miller’s fans some of his most popular songs “Party on Fifth Ave.,” and one of his most popular songs, his Pittsburg-centric “Frick Park Market.”
+That debut album gave Miller’s fans some of his most popular songs like “Party on Fifth Ave.,” and one of his most popular songs, his Pittsburgh-centric “Frick Park Market.”
 The record debuted at No. 1 on the Billboard 200 albums chart in 2011.

-Attendees of the four-hour memorial were allowed to decorate the park’s blue slides with flowers, art and Pittsburgh Steelers-themed colors in honor of the rapper’s favorite NFL team.
+Attendees of the four-hour memorial were allowed to decorate the park’s blue slides with flowers, art, and Pittsburgh Steelers-themed colors in honor of the rapper’s favorite NFL team.

 Miller’s grandmother Marcia Weiss addressed the gathering with a heartfelt speech to the thousands of fans who showed up to honor her grandson.